-TELEPHONE NUMBER: 220-4424
+TELEPHONE NUMBER: 403-220-5295

-COORDINATOR'S NAME and E-MAIL: Candelaria Konrad, ckonrad@ucalgary.ca
+COORDINATOR'S NAME and E-MAIL: Dr. Fresia C. Sánchez -fsanchez@ucalgary.ca

-DESCRIPTION:
+DESCRIPTION

 A continuation of Spanish 201, this is a beginning level course primarily for students with prior knowledge of the language (one semester of university level Spanish or Spanish 30).
 This course is structured on the communicative approach to language learning and strong emphasis is placed on basic skills, namely: listening, speaking, reading, writing and cultural awareness.